The Zebra Nerite, also called the Turreted Nerite, is a fresh- and brackish water snail native to tidal estuaries

 The Zebra Nerite, N./V. turrita, is sometimes confused with the nerite N./V. coromandeliana of Indonesia and

-the Philippines and with the Tiger Nerite of the same region, also called Orange Track Nerite and Ruby Onion Snail N./V. semiconica and the
+the Philippines and with the Tiger Nerite of the same region, also called Orange Track Nerite and Ruby Onion Snail N./V. semiconica (below) and the

 Spotted Nerite, N. natalensis of eastern and southern Africa.